3zbumban/vhs-convert/README.md

 ## Device

 A video capture device is required.
-I used the [August VGB100](http://www.amazon.ca/gp/product/B008F0SARC) which is available for $30 in Canada.
+I used the [Aplic - USB Audio Video Grabber](https://www.amazon.de/gp/product/B01D1OOQ4C/) which is available for $30 in Canada.

 Install the device as normal.
 You won't need the conversion software that comes with the device, only the drivers.